 Global Partnerships Provide pro bono assistance to GP, which is a socially motivated microfinance organization focusing on Latin America

 University of Washington Law School Special Appointments to Faculty as Instructor: Land Use Planning, Fall Quarter 1996 Environmental Law, Winter Quarter 1999 and Winter Quarter 2002

 Honors / Awards / Prior Experience

 Repeatedly named a Super Lawyer by Washington Super Lawyers; one of 2013 Top Women Attorneys in Washington.

 Repeatedly ranked as an A/V Preeminent Lawyer by Martindale Hubbell, most recently in 2013.

-Ranked by Chambers USA in 2012 and 2013 as a Leading Individual for Real Estate: Zoning/Land Use.
+Ranked by Chambers USA in 2012 - 2014 as a Leading Individual for Real Estate: Zoning/Land Use.

 J.D., University of Washington School of Law, 1988 Order of the Coif Moot Court Competition, Outstanding Oralist and Outstanding Team Moot Court Honor Board

 M.U.P., University of Washington, Masters of Urban Planning, 1978 Faculty Award as Outstanding Student of 1977-1978

 B.A., Stanford University, with highest honors, 1974 Phi Beta Kappa